sm-2020/sm-blogger/README.md

 # sm-blogger
-My blog in racket frog
+My new blog in racket frog